 As I’ve been bunny hopping from one country to the next over the past 7 years, it’s nice to find a place to settle for a while.
 Malaysia has been one of the most fascinating places I’ve lived and it didn’t take long to adjust to life here.

-For some who move to KL as the first Southeast Asian stop, then there’ll surely be a few initial frustrations.
-Although anywhere in the world requires a settling in period and the pros do outweigh any potential difficulties.
-Generally, living here is convenient and easy, particularly compared to other Asian countries.
-Many expats I’ve known renew their contracts to stay for longer, and some never leave!
+For me though and thousands of other expats in KL, the perks of living here largely outweigh any potential difficulties.
+Generally, everyday life is convenient and easy, particularly compared to other Asian countries.
+Many expats I’ve known renew their contracts and stay for longer, and some never leave.